Skip to Main Content

 Librarians often order useful academic print books and other resources, depending on our budgets.
 Our Photography-related books on the shelves can be searched by using the SLCC Library page search box.
 Switch to: Find Physical Items.
 In addition I have put together a selected list of print books in a downloadable list, just below, under the two book examples, to make it easier.

 Most Photography History print books are located at the South City Campus Library, but some are at the main Library at Taylorsville / Redwood Campus.
-Here are two good examples of titles, both at South:
+Here are two good general overview examples, both at South Library on the shelf:

 Also see my selected list Word document below (downloadable):